Inventory discrepancies can cost retailers money in lost sales.

-If you’re a retailer, it’s your job to know what’s going on in your store,” said Mersereau, UNC Kenan-Flagler professor of operations, technology and innovation management.
+If you’re a retailer, it’s your job to know what’s going on in your store,” said Mersereau, an operations professor at UNC Kenan-Flagler.
 “It’s understandable that retailers don’t publicize the problem, and academics have largely ignored it, too.”

 Inventory discrepancies can cost retailers money in lost sales or the added expense of keeping too much inventory in stock.
 A big box store, department store or grocery store might have tens of thousands of items for sale.
 To keep up with inventory, retailers rely on computers to tell them when to reorder an item.
 Managers input how many of each item they order, and the computerized cash register subtracts each item sold.

 But many factors can throw off that simple process:

 - Items lost through shoplifting won't show up on the computer

 - Damage takes a toll on the count.
 If a customer drops a jar of mayonnaise, the person who cleans it up might not enter the loss in the computer.

 - Misplacement contributes to the problem.
 If a child grabs a bag of cookies and her dad doesn’t notice it until the detergent aisle, he might appropriate it and set it on the nearest shelf.
 The computer still shows the item for sale, but because it is not where cookie shoppers would look for it, it is not in stock for all practical purposes.

 - Minor errors accumulate over time.
 When a customer buys a 12-pack of Coke and a 12-pack of Diet Coke, the cashier might scan the Coke’s barcode twice if both items cost the same.
 But the computer inventory then registers one fewer Coke than is on the shelf and does not note that the Diet Coke stock has been depleted by one.